taladar/redmine-api/README.md

-Most API endpoints are supported and each supported API endpoint is tested with at least one unit test though at this early stage I do make no stability guarrantees with regards to parameters that might need to be changed slightly to accomodate variants of the API endpoint I missed (e.g. different filters I am not aware of, the documentation on the Redmine wiki is far from complete).
+Most API endpoints are supported and each supported API endpoint is tested with at least one unit test though at this early stage I do make no stability guarantees with regards to parameters that might need to be changed slightly to accommodate variants of the API endpoint I missed (e.g. different filters I am not aware of, the documentation on the Redmine wiki is far from complete).

 Any such changes should not take a lot of effort when changing a client when